 We have also developed a new Digital Assistive and Supported Living section which offers a wide variety of featured technology products, video guides on how to use them, buying guides and real life stories.

 If you are not sure what you need, there is a website called "AskSARA" that can help.
 It will ask you a few questions about yourself and based on your answers it will suggest daily living aids that could help you.

 We have specialist teams who will work with you to maintain your independence:

 The Community Occupational Therapy Service: Work with adults and children who have disabilities and help them to find ways of living independently.
 If you are starting to find every day activities more difficult, the Independent Living Team will make an appointment to visit you in your own home and undertake an assessment of your needs.

 The Reablement Service: Help people achieve independence in the activities that are central to daily living.
 Support is a short term intervention that is focussed on building confidence and regaining lost skills.

 Sunderland's Wheelchair Assessment Team: They aim to find equipment that provides mobility, comfort, safety and most importantly, independence.
 They also provide advice and support for adults and children who wish to buy their own wheelchair or be provided with one through the scheme funded by the NHS.

 Details can be found on the Council's Reablement at Home web page.

 If you think your needs cant be met with the suppliers and products we have listed in the website, we can help you find what could work for you.

 You will need to answer a few questions, this is called an assessment, and based on your answers, we can see if you are eligible for care and support.
-You can access the assessment on the Adult social care and support page.
+Details about the assessment can be found on the Council's Adult social care and support web page.